From the series,

 · Troy’s economy would get an extraordinary boost from tourism;

-· Square dances could be held in the four corners on the weekends, bringing the whole community together for 4 different styles of popular dance that fit all demographics;
+· Public dances could be held in the four corners on the weekends, bringing the whole community together for 4 different styles of popular dance that fit all demographics;

-· The top ring of the central platforms could have showcased a model “Public Access Center of the Future” that would provide self-service video production modules for the origination of programs as now seen on YouTube;
+· The top ring of the central platforms could have showcased a model 'Public Access Center' that provides self-service video production modules for the origination of programs on the local CATV network;

 · The cable TV system for the community could thus network this local programming for live or instant replay viewing, utilizing the capability of cable for public evaluation on a “real time” basis while watching, a system that I explained in the 40 page Troy Model booklet and have since developed as 'heartware' for the Internet.